-#3: It’s Temporary, So There’s No Long Term Committment
+#3: It’s Temporary, So There’s No Long Term Commitment

-Love the idea of having pets, but can’t offer a long term committment?
+Love the idea of having pets, but can’t offer a long-term commitment?
 Fostering might be a perfect solution for you.
-Some people travel, or plan to in future.
-But don’t underestimate what you can do – even a short term home can mean the difference between life and death.
+Some people travel or plan to in the future.
+But don’t underestimate what you can do – even a short-term home can mean the difference between life and death.

 #4: Children Learn About The Importance Of Volunteer Work

-One of the most important life experiences I belive we need to offer our children is volunteer work – doing something for the benefit of others, without expecting anything in return.
+One of the most important life experiences I believe we need to offer our children is volunteer work – doing something for the benefit of others, without expecting anything in return.

-Not only is the act of fostering a volunteer situation, but foster organisations rely on critical fundraising to help pay for expenses, especially those sky high vet bills.
+Not only is the act of fostering a volunteer situation, but foster organizations rely on critical fundraising to help pay for expenses, especially those sky-high vet bills.

-Foster organisations tend to hold sausage sizzles, adoption days or other fundraising events, requiring help from volunteers.
+Foster organizations tend to hold sausage sizzles, adoption days, or other fundraising events, requiring help from volunteers.
 Getting older children involved (if possible) is a great way to teach a priceless gift.

 #5: Your Children Learn About Caring For Pets